Mikyx-1/Computer-Vision-Models/miscellaneous/spatial_transformer_network/README.md

 3rd: Based on the mapping pairs, the sampler will take the target values from source and map it to the output image

 4th: Output the geometricall transformed image

+So if you rotate the image, flip it. **The output of the STN is still close to the original image**.
+That's the point

 Note: Im the image, the sampler and the grid generators work in parallel to speed up computations